dwainm/dotfiles/README.md

 ### Menu bar and dock
 Set the menu bar and the dock to auto hide so the show up when your mouse goes over them.
-Go to System Prefs > Keyboard > Shortcuts > Keyboard and change the shortcut to CMD B for "Move focus to menu bar option".
+Go to System Prefs > Keyboard > Shortcuts > Keyboard and change the shortcut to SHIFT+CMD B for "Move focus to menu bar option".

 # Brew